stephenmuller/trap_shooting/MVP.md

    * save/autosave functionality?

 **Group page:**
- * Ability to score 5 games simultaneously (the max amount of people in a squad)
+ * Ability to score 5 rounds simultaneously (the max amount of people in a squad)

 ## Data Model
 The app will need to store a handful of very spefic things:
  * The 'player'/user
+   * Name
+   * Location
+   * Shotgun make/model
+   *
  * details about a specific round:
    * date/time
    * location